-A significant portion of the DTW MHP watersheet area lies within the Magenta Zone, an area designated in 1968 by an Act of Congress (PL 90-312) as "nonnavigable" and therefore not subject to the jurisdiction of the U.S. Army Corps of Engineers.
+A significant portion of the DTW MHP watersheet area lies within the Magenta Zone, as represented in Figure 3, an area designated in 1968 by an Act of Congress (PL 90-312) as "nonnavigable" and therefore not subject to the jurisdiction of the U.S. Army Corps of Engineers.
 The practical implication of this designation is that a greater degree of responsibility for the management of this watersheet lies with the City of Boston.